alperyazar/home/_posts/2024-03-27-why-programming-languages-part-1.md

 the content of the `W` register and the constant value encoded in the 8-bit operand field.
 The result is then stored back into the `W` register.

-> Note that the `W` register is a special storage area found in the processor of
-> this microcontroller.
-This name is specific to this processor, and other
-> processors may have a different number of registers with different names.
+ℹ Note that the `W` register is a special storage area found in the processor of this microcontroller.
+This name is specific to this processor, and other processors may have a different number of registers with different names.
-> Therefore, don't worry too much about this naming convention—it's unique to this
+Therefore, don't worry too much about this naming convention—it's unique to this particular microcontroller.
-> particular microcontroller.

 The processor in the microcontroller essentially reads 14-bit wide instructions from the program memory, row by row.
 Let's say the processor reads the value